inivekin/abosa/abosa.typ

 despite despair left on repeat, misstepped on reach, so unprepared, a missing stair, a missed hertbeat.
-The fractal crystal fungus eats, on fatal catalytic sight, hopeless indeed, dooned ship depletes my will tae fight quartz owerwrite.
+A fractal crystal fungus eats, on fatal catalytic sight, hopeless indeed, dooned ship depletes my will tae fight quartz owerwrite.